zhou-yh19/VLA-Adapter/README.md

 - **(including LIBERO and CALVIN)**

 At this point, the environment is fully installed.
-If you want to confirm whether the environment is correct, you can see the `requirements.txt` file we released.
+If you want to confirm whether the environment is correct, you can see the `our_envs.txt` file we released.

 ### :pushpin: Benchmark Location